recri/keyer/lib/sdrblk/ReadMe.txt

   distinguish by name.
 [ ] - the framework should implement the snit info command, the info command should include documentation.
+[ ] - interesting, the keyer introduced a one-to-many output, in the branching of signals out of the ptt delay;  then the signal generator introduced a parallel construction with oscillators and noise sources feeding many-to-one.
+  So a block, which logically has one input port and one output port, may need to connect multiple input signals from upstream output ports, and multiple output signals to downstream input ports.